 Valuations for Financial Reporting under IFRS

 Looks at the various requirements under International Financial Reporting Standards that may require valuations to be undertaken, with the focus on tangible assets such as property, plant and equipment.
 It explains the accounting objective and the appropriate assumptions and approach in each case.

 Valuations for Financial Reporting in the United Kingdom

 While many UK businesses are required to report under IFRS, or opt to do so, many smaller enterprises use UK standards.
 Also, the public sector has significantly different valuation requirements to those in IFRS.
-This Briefing includes all the guidance on IFRS plus an examination of the valuation requirements under the various UK standards.
+This Briefing includes all the guidance on IFRS in the above publication plus an examination of the valuation requirements under the various UK specific standards.